Skip Ribbon Commands

 FacebookXPinterest

-"It takes a village to raise a child."
+The old proverb is true: it takes a village to raise a child.
 Hooray for grandparents, neighbors, teachers, friends and others who touch your life directly or indirectly.
+The support they give, from the early days of parenthood onward, can make a huge difference.

 FacebookXPinterest